idomoz/silent-committer/README.md

 ## Disclaimer

-In order to prevent code loss, its best to first commit your changes and the run `git reset --soft HEAD^` so that you could return to your changes using `git reflog` or alternitively stash your changes and run `git stash apply` to keep your changes in the stash if something goes wrong.
+In order to prevent code loss, it's best to first commit your changes and the run `git reset --soft HEAD^` so that you could return to your changes using `git reflog` or alternitively stash your changes and run `git stash apply` to keep your changes in the stash if something goes wrong.